Gauge theories from scattering amplitudes with minimal assumptions: Gravity

 Let us consider finally massless particles of helicity $\pm 2$, called gravitons in the following, with pairs of antiparticles identified as above.
 Their leading cubic amplitudes are given in general by

 where $g$ and $\bar{g}$ are flavor-dependent complex tensors of the type specified by their indices and with mass dimension $-1$.
-The CPT isometry, used in the same way as previously, implies $\bar{g}^{ab}_c = \left(g_{ab}^c\right)^*$.
+The CPT relation implies $\bar{g}^{ab}_c = \left(g_{ab}^c\right)^*$.
 The kinematics and Bose symmetry require that $g$ ($\bar{g}$) be symmetric under the exchange of the lower (upper) indices.
 On the other hand, the symmetry under the exchange of lower and upper indices is not guaranteed at this level.
 This property can only be basis dependent, at best.
 The same applies to the reality of $g$, which cannot be inferred from cubic interactions without the assumption of CP symmetry of graviton interactions.
 And anyway, the reality of $g$ does not imply its complete symmetry.

 From the consistent factorization of four-graviton amplitudes it has been proven in~\cite{Benincasa:2007xk} (see also \cite{Schuster:2008nh,McGady:2013sga,Arkani-Hamed:2017jhn}) that there is a basis in which all the gravitons decouple from each other, as shown in~\cite{Boulanger:2000rq} with BRST methods.
 This proof assumes the complete symmetry of $g$, which, as we have just argued, does not follow from cubic interactions.
 However, it should be already clear that four-graviton amplitudes contain the required missing information.
 Explicitly, consistent factorization requires